-Nobility is some sort of permanent showing of personal qualities provoked in the descendants by their origin and the examples of their ancestors.
+Nobility is a kind of permanent display of personal qualities fomented in descendants by their sense of origin and the examples of their ancestors.
 Bohuslav Balbín

 Devotedly and Incessantly

-- Count František Antonín Kolovrat Libštejnsky (1778–1861) a moderate liberal and critic of Prince Metternich.
+- Count František Antonín Kolowrat Libštejnsky (1778–1861) a moderate liberal and critic of Prince Metternich.
 Minister of State of Austrian Monarchy and, after 1848, briefly Prime Minister.
-He not only supported Czech science and culture but also the Czech National Revival.
+He was not only a patron of Czech science and culture but also a supporter of the Czech National Revival.

-- Jan Nepomuk Karel Kolovrat-Krakowsky (1794–1872), called Hanuš, pure patriot and philanthropist.
-He supported the Matice česká and inspired the character of Count Březenský in the novel The Village Under Mountains by Božena Němcová.
+- Jan Nepomuk Karel Kolowrat-Krakowsky (1794–1872), known as Hanuš, pure patriot and philanthropist.
+He supported the Matice česká and inspired the character of Count Březenský in the novel The Village Under the Mountains by Božena Němcová.

-- Count Jindřich Kolowrat-Krakowsky (1897–1996) refused to join Konrad Heinlein and, during World War II., actively participated in the anti-fascists fight.
-He was rewarded for his bravery with The War Cross by President Edward Beneš.
+- Count Jindřich Kolowrat-Krakowsky (1897–1996) refused to join Konrad Heinlein and, during World War II., actively participated in the fight against fascism.
+He was rewarded for his bravery with The War Cross, presented to him by President Edward Beneš.

-Members of the Kolowrat-Krakowsky family have always participated in the socio and economic development of the State and have always supported education and culture as well as people in difficult social and health situations.
+Members of the Kolowrat-Krakowsky family have always participated in the socio and economic development of the State and have always supported education and culture as well as supporting people who find themselves in difficult social and health situations.

-- Count František Antonín Kolovrat-Libštejnsky (1778–1861) played an important role in the foundation of National Museum, to which he donated his mineralogical collection and his library amounting to 35 thousand volumes.
+- Count František Antonín Kolowrat-Libštejnsky (1778–1861) played an important role in the foundation of the National Museum, to which he donated his mineralogical collection and his library amounting to 35 thousand volumes.

-- Jan Nepomuk Karel Kolovrat-Krakowsky (1794–1872), called Hanuš, the last member of the Březno branch of the Kolowrat-Krakowsky family.
+- Jan Nepomuk Karel Kolowrat-Krakowsky (1794–1872), known as Hanuš, the last member of the Březno branch of the Kolowrat-Krakowsky family.
 He made the largest donation for construction of the National Theatre.

-- Count Jindřich Kolowrat-Krakowsky (1897–1996) after he returned from exile, he rented the Kolowrat Palace to the National Theatre for a symbolic 1 Czech Crown per year for a period of 20 years.
+- Count Jindřich Kolowrat-Krakowsky (1897–1996) upon his return from exile,rented the Kolowrat Palace to the National Theatre for a symbolic amount of 1 Czech Crown per year for a period of 20 years.

 The Estate Must not Split

-I shall keep the family property together and hand it over to the next generation at least in the same condition in which I received it.
+I shall keep the family property together and hand it over to the next generation at the very least in the same condition to which I received it.
 Count František Tomáš Kolowrat-Krakowsky

 One of the main principles of the Kolowrat-Krakowsky family is to duly administer the family property and keep it for future generations.
 That is why Count Jindřich Kolowrat-Krakowsky(1897–1996) left his entire estate to his youngest son František Tomáš knowing that he would continue his work.

-Just like any other noble family, the noblemen of Kolowraty also created family trusteeships to prevent impoverishment of the family (fideikomis).
-The legally secured, indivisible, and untradeable property that passed to the heirs under the rules set by the testator, was administered by a trustee, who was obliged to maintain the other family members.
-The fideikomis terminates upon death of the last family member.
-In the Kolovrat family, the fideikomis passes, after death of the last living member of one of the family branches, to the members of a surviving family branch.
+Just like any other noble family, the noblemen of Kolowraty created family trusteeships to prevent impoverishment of the family (fideikomis).
+The legally secured, indivisible, and untradeable property that passed to the heirs under the rules set by the testator, was administered by a trustee who was obliged to maintainthe property for the other family members.
+The fideikomis terminates upon the death of the last family member.
+In the Kolowrat family, the fideikomis passes, after the death of the last living member of one of the family branches, to the members of a surviving family branch.

 „Blue Blood Purity“